istrate/cp4d/DB2-OpenShift.md

 > oc adm policy add-role-to-user admin db2admin -n db2<br>

 In OpenShift console, go to Operators->OperatorHub and search for "Db2".
 Click "IBM Db2" tile and wait a moment until the info page is displayed.
 Deploy *Entitlement Key* following the instruction attached to the operator.
-Make sure to pass all points: 1,2 and 3.
+Make sure to pass the points: 1,2 (or 3).
 ```
 ............
 To install the Db2U Operator using the command-line